 The density that is appropriate is specific to each city.
 A sensible middle ground exists that allows for more density without developing buildings that are so big that they sacrifice the strong sense of community that makes our city thrive.
 If residential buildings are built increasingly taller, they become more expensive, since developers try to re-coup development costs, which can price out neighbors and lead to displacement.
 If residential homes are only provided as detached units, developers are unable to take advantage of cost savings from shared walls and infrastructure, which can also price out neighbors and lead to sprawl.
 Affordability is crucial to the story of density so that all neighbors are able to access the amenities that can come with increased density.

 Even within a city, density will not look the same in every neighborhood.
 For example, multi-generational living is a traditional housing arrangement that should be honored by planning and zoning.
 Density that is appropriate for downtown should not be allowed everywhere in the city.
 The Integrated Development Ordinance sets out height limits and directs increased density to Centers and Corridors, where increased heights are more appropriate.
-It is also important to remember that increases in density can be achieved through seemingly smaller measures, such as by adding an extra floor to an apartment building, reducing lots sizes, allowing accessory dwelling units, or going from a single-family home to a duplex.
+It is also important to remember that increases in density can be achieved through seemingly smaller measures, such as by adding an extra floor to an apartment building, reducing lots sizes, building accessory dwelling units, or going from a single-family home to a duplex.

 Benefits

 The main benefit of increased density is that it often brings housing, jobs, transportation, and community amenities closer together.
 Clustering uses in one area makes it easier and more cost effective to provide infrastructure and services to support more residents and businesses.
-This holds true for streets, transit systems, deliveries of goods, health care, retail, schools, affordable housing – all systems that benefit from hubs of activity that draw people and from economies of scale (i.e. the cost per person, per area, or per mile goes down by serving more people).
+This holds true for streets, transit systems, deliveries of goods, health care, retail, schools, affordable housing – all systems that benefit from hubs of activity that draw people and from economies of scale (the cost per person, per area, or per mile goes down by serving more people).

 This compact development pattern also provides environmental benefits compared to a low-density pattern of development with uses spread farther apart – often referred to as sprawl.
 Sprawl is often associated with many negative environmental impacts, including increased consumption of land and natural resources and lower air quality due to increased auto emissions from increased number and distance of vehicle trips.